7 Underrated Cities in France

 Vienne is in southeastern France along the Rhône River and was once a major centre of the Roman Empire.
 As such, it has many Roman buildings, including the Temple d’Auguste et de Livie and the Théâtre Antique, both dating from the 1st century.
 The city’s rich historical heritage continues to medieval times, with narrow lanes, listed buildings and churches.

 The city hosts many annual festivals, including the Vienne Jazz Festival which is held in the remains of the Roman theatre.
 There’s also an annual festival of humour and a historical festival of Vienne.
 The city has the second-largest market in France which takes place in the city centre every Saturday, offering the best local produce.

 Lille is in Northern France on the Deûle River near the border with Belgium.
 It was originally a merchant city and has been a manufacturing city since the 16th century, focusing mainly on textile and mechanical industries.
 It’s now a cultural and commercial hub, with charming French and Flemish architecture in the Old Town, distinguished art museums, and a lively nightlife thanks to the local university.

 Lille hosts an annual braderie in September, a street market and fair, the origins of which date back to the twelfth century.
 It’s one of the largest gatherings in the country and is the largest flea market in Europe.
 Lille is also where you can find Maroilles cheese tart, or Flemish tart, made with the iconic northern French cheese of the same name.

-When you’re ready to begin your French exploration, make sure to get travel insurance so you’re fully protected on your trip.
+When you’re ready to begin your French exploration, make sure to get international travel insurance so you’re fully protected on your trip.
 Expatriate Group offers extensive travel insurance and you can purchase cover for a single trip or an annual policy, so you can make sure to visit every city on this list.
-Get a free, no-obligation quote for your travel insurance today or contact us to speak to our expert team about your requirements.
+Get a free, no-obligation travel insurance quote for your travel insurance today or contact us to speak to our expert team about your requirements.